masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ### Data storage

 Apache Kafka stores the information using records.
-It is important to convert entities in something viable from Apache Kafka.
+It is important to convert entities in something usable from Apache Kafka.
 The conversion is done using serializers that converts the Entities (data in the model) into Apache Kafka records and viceversa: see [serialization chapter](serialization.md) for more info.

 ## [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) compared to other providers